Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 > Note: Regular coding convention recommends `value` as the name for the setter argument

-One can also ommit the accessor body, in which case a *default* implementation is used (also known as default accessor).
+One can also omit the accessor body, in which case a *default* implementation is used (also known as default accessor).

 ```kotlin
 var x: T = e